Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-This is contrary to stress calculations for Eqs.
-1-7 given the difference in approach between \citet{vanderVeen1998FractureGlaciers} and \citet{Krawczynski2009ConstraintsSheets}, but given the effectiveness of each to its respective setting I do not reconcile the differences here.
+This approach is a simplification of the stress calculations in Eqs.
+1-7 from \citet{vanderVeen1998FractureGlaciersb}, but it is used here in keeping with \citet{Krawczynski2009ConstraintsSheets} given its proven efficacy in the setting in which it is applied.
 The fracture volume required for full thickness hydrofracture is then

 which is evaluated numerically where \(l\) is the fracture length (along the \(y\) axis, into the page, and not displayed in Fig. 2).
 Although the water body is approximated as plane in Eqs.
-1-7 to calculate the water body volume I consider a spherical perched water body of radius \(r\), the fracture length is then taken as \(l=43r\).
+1-7 to calculate the water body volume I consider a spherical perched water body of radius \(r\), the fracture length is then taken as \(l=\frac{4}{3}r\).
 On Earth the fracture may at first span the diameter of the water body \citep{Chudley2019SupraglacialGlacier}, but a more spherical geometry would result in a shorter fracture length.
-On Earth once a fracture is fully established the fracture usually localises to a point feature or moulin \citep{Chudley2019SupraglacialGlacier}.
 The radius of the required sphere is

 Values used in calculations are provided in Table 1.